misslivirose/shakequiz/questions.md

   * The water level begins rising
   * The water pulls away from the shore
+  * The waves stop
+  * Fish start jumping out of the water

 * Which of the following should be stored in low cabinets with latches?